 The life of any paraglider depends to a large extent on how you treat it.

-This is especially true for the APUS RS Hike given the fact that the materials selected are extremely weight-optimized, and it is more susceptible to wear and tear if it is not used correctly.
-Follow the care instructions and handle it carefully to ensure that you have many years of enjoyment from your APUS RS.
+Follow the care instructions and handle it carefully to ensure that you have many years of enjoyment from your TWIN RS 2.

+Do not drag your glider across rough surfaces such as stones or asphalt, as this could damage the seams or surface coating.